umputun/remark42/README.md

 * Extractor for recent comments, cross-post
 * RSS for all comments and each post
 * Telegram, Slack and email notifications for Admins (get notified for each new comment)
-* Email notifications for users (get notified when someone responds to your comment)
+* Email and Telegram notifications for users (get notified when someone responds to your comment)
 * Export data to json with automatic backups
 * No external databases, everything embedded in a single data file
 * Fully dockerized and can be deployed in a single command